KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 Grant application decision times have been reduced.
 The process was made less confusing, because applicants with non-profit experience got faster responses, creating inequality.

-Year-end fundraising went well with a record number of donors and donation amount: $590,591 from 5561 donors.

 Packaging Council was approved by all parties.
 It is an open field, with no incumbents running The election will be at the same time as the PSF Board Election.

 It has become less appealing to visit the US.
 PyCon US would normally expect 500-700 more attendees.
 International attendees tend to plan earlier.
 National tend to plan last minute.